catadupadequacoes/java-blockchain-integration-poc/README.md

-Catadupa de Equações - NFT Collection - Smart Contracts This repository contains the On-Chain logic for the "Catadupa de Equações - NFT Collection" project, a robust Proof of Concept (PoC) designed to demonstrate seamless integration between Java Enterprise systems and Blockchain technology.
+Catadupa de Equações - NFT Collection - Smart Contracts This repository contains the On-Chain logic for the project, a robust Proof of Concept (PoC) designed to demonstrate seamless integration between Java Enterprise systems and Blockchain technology.

 🏛️ System Architecture
 The project follows a Hybrid Architecture to ensure security, scalability, and business process compliance: